-Recently, studies have started moving from mean trait values to empirically testing the idea of “functional dark diversity” [26,27].
-Similar to the taxonomic species pool, we propose that the functional structure of a local site can be viewed as the set of trait values present in the local conditions (functional observed diversity), and those trait values that can be theoretically found at that particular site but are not locally realised at a particular time (functional dark diversity).
+Variation in single functional traits can be analysed in combination and summarized by calculating the functional diversity of local communities.
+In that way, the functional structure of local communities can be viewed as a n-dimensional functional space where species occupy different portions of this space depending on what their traits are [40,41].
+Although the notion of functional observed diversity and space is well established in ecology, only recently studies started moving from theoretical exercises [42–44] to empirically test the idea of “functional dark diversity” [45,46].
+Similar to the taxonomic species pool, we propose that the functional space of the local pool can be viewed as the functional space occupied by species present in the local community (functional observed space), and the portion of functional space that could be theoretically locally occupied but is absent (functional dark diversity) (Fig. 1).
 In this way, species in taxonomic dark diversity occupying the same functional space of species already present (functional observed diversity) do not contribute to the functional dark diversity but are functionally redundant.
-Such a functional redundancy between observed and dark diversity could also indicate a higher stability and resilience of the local communities, since the species in dark diversity are in the surroundings, playing a similar functional role as the species locally present, being theoretically able to buffer any potential functional loss [6,28,29].
-Considering functional dark diversity can be particularly important when local extinctions and colonization balance each other, resulting in no net change in species richness [15,30], but the set of extinct and colonizer species differ functionally.
-Such a scenario, which could lead to drastic changes in the functional profile of communities and largely affect ecosystem functioning, cannot be detected when considering only species’ taxonomical identities [6].
+Such a functional redundancy between observed and dark diversity could be an indication of higher stability and resilience of the local communities, since the species in dark diversity are in the surroundings playing a similar functional role as the species locally present, being theoretically able to buffer any potential functional loss [47–49].
+Considering functional dark diversity can be particularly important when local extinctions and colonization balance each other, resulting in no net change in species richness [18,50], but the set of extinct and colonizer species differ functionally.
+Such a scenario, which could lead to drastic changes in the functional profile of communities and largely affect ecosystem functioning, cannot be detected when considering only species’ taxonomical identities [49].